 Step 4: Track It Monthly or Quarterly

-The absolute number matters less than the trend.
-A net worth growing by Rs 50,000–Rs 1,00,000 per month consistently signals that your finances are on the right track.
-A stagnant net worth despite a rising salary is a clear sign of lifestyle inflation.
+The trend matters more than the absolute number.
+Net worth growing by Rs 50,000 to Rs 1,00,000 a month consistently is a good sign your finances are on track, while a stagnant net worth despite a rising salary points straight at lifestyle inflation.

-Set a recurring calendar reminder — the first Sunday of each month works well — to update your numbers.
-You only need 15–20 minutes once you have the habit in place.
+Set a recurring calendar reminder, the first Sunday of each month works well, to update your numbers.
+Once the habit is in place, it only takes 15 to 20 minutes.

 Step 5: Set Milestones with a Savings Goal Calculator